Cooking Science – Times For Smoking Brisket

 However, you can do it right if you follow these steps.
 First, slice against the grain to achieve maximum tenderness.
 Remember, however, that briskets have two overlapping muscles with different grain directions.

-Did you enjoy this tutorial?
-Personally, I love a good brisket, and knowing how to smoke it to perfection is a source of great satisfaction in my life.
+Did you enjoy this brisket recipe?
+Personally, I love a good brisket, this perfect cut of meat, and knowing how to smoke brisket to perfection is a source of great satisfaction in my life.
 Do you have any additional tips or comments?
+Personal preferences?
 Leave a comment below or share this article!

 Frequently Asked Questions